Foreword by H.E. Ambassador Katalin Annamaria Bogyay

 After the first water dialogue meeting of 22 March on World Water Day, a second dialogue has been convened by the President of the UN General Assembly on 30 May to take stock of progress made and exchange views on the relevance of possible next steps.
 The dialogues co-moderated by H.E.
 Ambassador Katalin Annamária Bogyay, Hungary’s Permanent Representative to the UN and Mr. Lukmon Isomatov, Head of Department of External Economic Cooperation at the Ministry of Foreign Affairs of Tajikistan tackled improving the integration and coordination of the work of the UN on the water-related goals and targets under its sustainable development pillar, with particular emphasis on the 2030 Agenda for Sustainable Development.

-The Hungarian Mission to the UN, in collaboration with UN Women, organized a successful Circle of Women Ambassadors Luncheon on 10 April 2017, gathering women Permanent Representatives and Ambassadors to the United Nations to discuss the latest developments on “Peace and Security: The Role of Women in Preventing Conflict”.
+The Hungarian Mission to the UN, with the participation of Deputy-Secretary-General Amina Mohammed, organized another successful Circle of Women Ambassadors Luncheon on 6 October 2017, gathering high-level female UN officials and women Permanent Representatives and Ambassadors to the United Nations to discuss the role of gender equality (SDG5) in the implementation of Agenda 2030, and to welcome new women Ambassadors to the Circle.
 H.E.
-Ambassador Katalin Bogyay, Executive Director of UN Women Phumzile Mlambo-Ngcuka, Senior Adviser to the Secretary General Kyung-wha Kang and Under-Secretary General Jeffrey Feltman shared their insights on how the United Nations system can strengthen its work in this area.
+Ambassador Katalin Bogyay, Deputy-Secretary-General Amina Mohammed, Senior Adviser to the Secretary General Ana Maríia Menéndez and fellow Ambassadors shared their insights on how Member States and the United Nations system can strengthen its work in this area, and presented their own initiatives in this regard.
+Read More